Published Aug 21, 2024

 In what has been studied on isolation, that level of seclusion and loneliness can cause severe effects on one’s mental health.
 In a study done by Julene Johnson at the University of California, they studied the social lives of elderly seniors in an assisted living facility.
 Half the facility went to 90-minute choir sessions several times a week, and the other half did not.
 While their bodily health didn’t change, the choir-going seniors reported increased happiness, sense of purpose, and motivation.
 And in the case of incarcerated inmates forced into solitary confinement, they faced even worse ramifications — symptoms of hypertension, chronic headaches, extreme dizziness, heart palpitations, hallucinations, insomnia, depression, and more.

-A great in-Trek example of these symptoms is the Voyager episode "One," when Seven of Nine had to be isolated for roughly a month while caring for the Voyager crew in hypersleep.
+A great in-Trek example of these symptoms is the episode "," when Seven of Nine had to be isolated for roughly a month while caring for the Voyager crew in hypersleep.
 Seven of Nine suffered for a shorter period of time, and yet her isolation wreaked havoc on her — she suffered paranoia, hallucinations, and panic attacks.
 It's unimaginable what happened to the young Rok by comparison.

 Beyond the isolation itself, a wildly understudied factor of forced seclusion is how isolated the afflicted feel post-event.
 Kinship is one of the greatest comforts of social society, and even once they've escaped isolation, these characters don't have anyone who knows the horrors of what they've experienced.
 They can tell people, but no one truly understands.
 And so, even once recovered, they still feel that lingering isolation and fear.